 The Department of Neurology at the University of Kansas Medical Center is a robust and rapidly-growing department dedicated to excellence in research and clinical care.
-The department is the home of a nationally-designated Alzheimer's Disease Center, which is one of 31 Alzheimer's Disease Centers in the nation designated by the National Institute on Aging, a NeuroNEXT award from the National Institutes of Health, a National Parkinson Foundation Center of Excellence and an ALS clinic certified by the ALS Association.
-The department as a whole ranked 26th in the nation in National Institutes of Health grant funding in 2014, earning more than $6.4 million, and its faculty members and researchers continue to seek out new ways to improve patients' lives.
+The department is the home to the University of Kansas Alzheimer's Disease Center, which is one of 31 Alzheimer's Disease Centers in the nation designated by the National Institute on Aging, a NeuroNEXT award from the National Institutes of Health, a Parkinson's Foundation Center of Excellence and an ALS clinic certified by the ALS Association.
+Our department is among the national leaders in National Institutes of Health grant funding each year and our faculty members and researchers continue to seek out new ways to improve the lives of our patients.

 Colleen Lechtenberg, MD, heads our Vascular Neurology fellowship program, which trains neurologists for an academic career in vascular neurology.
 Kathrin Husmann, MD, heads our Neurocritical Care fellowship, which began in 2015.

 In regards to our clinical and research programs, we currently have a depth of specialization in multiple areas including Parkinson's disease and movement disorders, neuromuscular disease, epilepsy, multiple sclerosis, Alzheimer's disease, cerebrovascular disease and headache.
 A number of our faculty members are national and international leaders in their area of specialization.
 Eric Vidoni, PT, PhD, runs the non-accredited Dementia fellowship at the ADC.